vandeseer/easytable/README.md

 improvements
 - to [Wolfgang Apolinarski](https://github.com/wapolinar) for the printing over pages and bugfixes
 - to [AdrianMiska](https://github.com/AdrianMiska) for finding and fixing an issue with cell height
+- to [TheRealSourceSeeker](https://github.com/TheRealSourceSeeker) for finding a bug caused by using `float`s

 ## Q&A